endlesspint8/endlesspint8.github.io/night-night/index.md

 **honorable mention:** _The Mountains of Parnassus; Iron Curtain: The Crushing of Eastern Europe; Memoirs of an Anti-Semite_

-## Autumn '21 - 17 titles (none abandoned), theme: Between the Woods and the Water
+## Autumn '21 - 17 titles (none abandoned), theme: Between the Woods ...

 **honorable mention:** _The Broken Road; Flights; The Fox Was Ever the Hunter; The Futurological Congress; The Master and Margarita; Rhinoceros; The Trial; The Unbearable Lightness of Being; View with a Grain of Sand; Zorba the Greek_